 Yesterday morning, the children and I met friends at Willows Activity Farm to celebrate Wriggly’s 2nd birthday a few days early.
 We opted for a day out with friends rather than going for a party.
 Although a large number of activities at Willows are based outdoors, there is always plenty to do indoors, so the rain did not deter us from getting together.
+We also learnt quite a few facts about sheep shearing during our visit.

 The car park was surprisingly busy when we got there.
 I had assumed Willows would be quiet on a wet day, but there were hordes of children and mothers in waterproof coats and wellies already there.